Dietzhölztal

-The municipality of Dietzhölztal is the northernmost municipality in the Lahn-Dill-Kreis in Hesse, Germany.
+The municipality of Dietzhölztal (/de/, lit.
+'Dietzhölze Valley') is the northernmost municipality in the Lahn-Dill-Kreis in Hesse, Germany.

 Geography

 The community is located in a valley of the same name, only a few kilometres east of the border with North Rhine-Westphalia.

 Rittershausen has 952 inhabitants, representing 14.2% of Dietzhölztal's population (as of 31 December 2005), making it the constituent community with the smallest population, but with a rural area of 1 847 ha (Dietzhölztal: 3 744 ha), that is, 49.3%, Rittershausen is almost as big as the three other communities of Ewersbach, Mandeln and Steinbrücken put together.
 The reason for this relates to what happened in the Late Middle Ages (see History below).

 Neighbouring communities

 Dietzhölztal borders in the northwest on the town of Netphen, in the north on the town of Bad Laasphe (both in Siegen-Wittgenstein district in North Rhine-Westphalia), in the east on the community of Breidenbach (Marburg-Biedenkopf), in the southeast on the community of Eschenburg, and in the southwest on the town of Haiger (both in the Lahn-Dill-Kreis).